-The route to the airport train station is well signposted so you sould not worry in advance about finding it.
-The red ticket machines are also easy to use and have intstructions in English Tickets for this train cost €14 per person over 12 years.
+The route to the airport train station is well signposted so you should not worry in advance about finding it.
+The red ticket machines are also easy to use and have instructions in English.
+Tickets for this train cost €14 per person over 12 years.
 One child under 12 years can travel for free with each paying adult.
-Kids under 4 years are free.
+Kids under four years are free.

-There is also a suburban train that may work better for you if you are staying near its main city centre stop Trastevere.
-This train takes a similar amount of time and cost €8.
-If you are staying in the area around the Pantheon it is just as cheap to take a taxi from here as Termini.
+FL1 Local Train – There is also a suburban train that may work better for you if you are staying near its main city centre stop Trastevere.
+This train takes a similar amount of time and costs €8.
+If you are staying in the area around the Pantheon, it is just as cheap to take a taxi from here as Termini.

-Shared airport transfer vans can actually be cheaper than the express train.
+Airport shared transfers – Shared airport transfer vans can be cheaper than the express train.
 This service takes a maximum of 8 people and includes a meet and great for under €12.
 The average time for these trips is about 45 minutes.
 Private transfers are also available.

 Visit the Rome Airport website for maps and more details.

-If you find like us you arrive in the city at 7am, several hours before you can check into your apartment then I suggest you consider using one of the cities handy luggage storage services.
+If you find like us you arrive in the city at 7am, several hours before you can check into your apartment, then I suggest you consider using one of the city’s convenient luggage storage services.
 This will free you up to enjoy the city for a few hours instead of waiting in a cafe like we did the first time we visited.
-Of course if you are in a hotel then will generally hold your luggage for you until check in time.
+Of course, if you are in a hotel then will generally hold your luggage for you until check-in time.

-In view of this I am just going to share some general advice and suggest you perhaps do some more detailed reserach once you have chosen your accommodation.
-I actually do things the other way round now.
-We do our food research, map out the things we really hope to try and then choose accommodation located nearby the areas where these spots are clustered.
+Because of this, I am just going to share some general advice and suggest you perhaps do some more detailed research once you have chosen your accommodation.
+I do things the other way round now.
+We do our food research, map out the things we hope to try and then select accommodation located near the areas where these spots are clustered.

 Follow some local food blogs.
 There are plenty but take a look at these for a start